tildeholmqvist/happyroom/README.md

 ### JS Hint

-All JavaScript were tested using the [Jshint validator](https://jshint.com/) with no errors.
+All JavaScript was tested using the [Jshint validator](https://jshint.com/) with no errors.

 ### PEP8

-All Python were tested through the [CI Python Linter](https://pep8ci.herokuapp.com/) except for in the settings file where a few lines were too long.
+All Python was tested through the [CI Python Linter](https://pep8ci.herokuapp.com/) except for in the settings file where a few lines were too long.
 These were left as is since the importance of the settings being correct outweighed the issue of line length.

 ![CI Python Validator - Settings](docs/readme_images/ci-python-linter.png)